oliver-veal/robotics-coursework/docs/source/index.rst

 .. image:: img/TuningTable.png
    :width: 700

-After visually understanding the output of the PID controller it was found that proportional gain was increased till there was steady state oscillation.
+After visually understanding the output of the PID controller it was found that proportional gain was increased until there was steady state oscillation.
-Once the proportional gain was sufficient, the derivative gain was increased till it removed the oscillation and overshoot, but stopping at the point where it prevents P from reaching the desired end state.
+Once the proportional gain was sufficient, the derivative gain was increased until it removed the oscillation and overshoot, but stopping at the point where it prevents P from reaching the desired end state.
 P was then incremented again to see if it made a positive difference to the rise time.
 Given this was the case, D was again incremented until the error was minimised.
 No steady-state error was identified, therefore no integral gain was required.